5 Best and Practical Pestle Analysis Examples to Know

 Technological Factor: Growing Cloud Computing Demand

 • Google and Samsung have copied some of the features of Apple products and services.
-Some of the apps and services are also in the market which shows that Apple is no different.
+Some of the apps and services are also on the market, which shows that Apple is no different.

 Legal Factor: Increasing Privacy Regulations